OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

     }
 	````

-26. Finally, add a line of jQuery code into the add-in initialization logic to bind the click event of the **addContentHellowWorld** button to the **onaddContentHellowWorld** function (after the // Add event handlers here comment).
+26. Finally, add a line of jQuery code into the add-in initialization logic to bind the click event of the **addContentHelloWorld** button to the **onaddContentHelloWorld** function (after the // Add event handlers here comment).

 	````javascript
 	Office.initialize = function (reason) {